Finance nerds have strange habits.

 Prior to a few months ago, I would have thrown out that line for the same reason – this money will get spent on wisdom tooth extractions and blood tests.
 (Those are important expenses, for sure, but our mission is to track financial freedom.)

-But then I read an awesome article from the Mad FIentist on How to Hack Your HSA.
-He advised leaving your money inside your HSA, so that it can continue to grow tax-deferred.
+But then I learned how to hack your HSA: leave money inside the account, so it can grow tax-deferred.
 Pay out-of-pocket for medical costs.
 Conceptualize the HSA an a “bonus” retirement account.

 Brilliant idea.
 I can’t believe I didn’t think of that.